 - HANDS – Wash your hands regularly and for 20 seconds.

 - FACE – Wear a face covering in indoor settings where social distancing may be difficult, and where you will come into contact with people you do not normally meet.
 You are required by law to wear face coverings on public transport, and in shops, supermarkets, indoor shopping centres, banks, building societies, post offices, and indoor transport hubs.

 - SPACE – Stay 2 metres apart from people you do not live with where possible, or 1 metre with extra precautions in place (such as wearing face coverings or increasing ventilation indoors).
 You should stay alert when you leave home and continue to avoid close contact from anyone you do not live with or who is not in your support bubble – even inside other people’s homes.

 The new national restrictions are explained in the following document.
-However, from Thursday 5 November to Wednesday 2 December, everyone must stay at home, and may leave only for a limited set of reasons.
+However, from Monday 4 January, everyone must stay at home, and may leave only for a limited set of reasons.
 These include: